trueos/trueos-docs/trueos-handbook/preinstall.rst

 |trueos| may or may not be able to successfully load a graphics driver
 on hardware.
-If a blank screen shows after installation, check the BIOS to see if it has an option to disable one of the graphics adapters or to set "discrete" mode.
-If the BIOS does not provide a discrete mode,
-|trueos| will default to the 3D Intel driver and disable NVIDIA.
-This
-will change in the future when the NVIDIA driver supports Optimus.
+If a blank screen shows after installation, check the BIOS to see if it has an option to disable one of the graphics adapters or to set *discrete* mode.
+If the BIOS does not provide a *discrete* mode, |trueos| defaults to the 3D Intel driver and disables NVIDIA.
+This will change in the future when the NVIDIA driver supports Optimus.

+.. index:: supported wireless cards
 .. _Wireless:

 Wireless
 --------

 |trueos| has built-in support for most wireless networking cards.
-|trueos| will automatically detect available wireless networks for
+|trueos| automatically detects available wireless networks for supported
-supported wireless devices.
-Verify the device is supported by clicking :guilabel:`Hardware Compatibility` within the installer.
+wireless devices.
+Verify the device is supported by clicking the :guilabel:`Hardware Compatibility` icon within the installer.
 If it is an external wireless device, insert it before running the installer.

-Certain Broadcom devices, typically found in cheaper laptops, are buggy and can have lockups when in DMA mode.
+Certain Broadcom devices, typically found in less expensive laptops, are buggy and can have lockups when in *DMA* mode.
 If the device freezes, try switching to *PIO* mode in the BIOS.
 Alternately, add :command:`hw.bwn.usedma=0` to :file:`/boot/loader.conf` and reboot to see if anything changes.

-.. index:: laptops
+.. index:: supported laptops
 .. _Laptops:

 Laptops